Tuesday, May 26, 2026

 The U. S. is No Longer in Control

 People who are over 40 today grew up in the world that the United States created after World War II.
 We are used to thinking of the world as united under the leadership and control of our country, but the world has changed.
 The world that we grew up in no longer exists, and we are no longer in control.
 We no longer produce the bulk of the world’s manufactured goods.
 There are many other successful manufacturing countries.
 The most important of them is, of course, China, but others are growing in importance.
 We are also no longer a creditor nation.
-We are a debtor nation, and servicing our national debt is the second largest item in our federal budget succeeded only by Social Security.
+We are a debtor nation, and servicing our national debt is the second largest item in our federal budget exceeded only by Social Security.
 The annual cost of the interest on our national debt now exceeds our military budget.

 So, our power has declined, and we can no longer dictate the terms of the world’s economy.
 Moreover, other countries no longer have to conduct their foreign trade in dollars, and that makes them less dependent on us.
 They have alternatives.
 The dollar will continue to be important internationally for a long time, but changes are coming.
 Oil can now be purchased in Chinese yuan instead of dollars, and China has developed a system called “CIPS” that allows countries to use yuan instead of dollars to settle international accounts.
 Other countries are also developing systems that bypass the dollar.